streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 > info
 >
-> Once a note is added to a notebook, it's refernence will show on top of the note in the list.
+> Once a note is added to a notebook, it's references will show on top of the note in the list.
 Clicking on it will take you to the topic.
 >
 > ![Notebook reference on a note](/notebook-ref.png)